 Everyone messaged me about trying The Mission Old Town Scottsdale!
 I totally understand the hype.

 When you walk in, the decor surprises you.
 I thought it would be a bright and airy spot with crazy colors, but instead, it was cozy and extremely inviting.
 Something about warm lighting in Scottsdale helps with the heat, and the candle lighting made this spot PERFECT romantic for a date night.

 The food?
 HOW DOES THE FOOD JUST KEEP GETTING BETTER AND BETTER?
 Usually, I can complain about something on a trip, but Scottsdale left me hanging.
 Everything was top-notch, and I’m not just saying that.
 Scottsdale has hit my top spot for the best food.
 PERIOD.

 Make sure to get a reservation.
 We went on a weeknight, and it was pretty packed, but isn’t that a good sign that it’s the place to be?
 The Mission is located right in Old Town Scottsdale.
 You’ll find the best Latin cuisine with flavors coming in from Spain, Mexico, Central America, and South America.
 Fill up on all the homemade sauces, tortillas, and fresh salsa that are made daily!
 The meats are prepared on a plancha or grill using pecan and mesquite wood that makes sure the meat gets the ultimate flavor!

 I was excited to try the Prickly Pear Primarita!
 It had El Mayor Reposado, organic agave nectar, pressed limes,

-Kyle ordered Marinated Free-Range Chicken, and it came with ají rocoto and Oaxacan cheesy rice!
+Kyle ordered Marinated Free-Range Chicken, which came with ají rocoto and Oaxacan cheesy rice!
 It was excellent!
 I especially loved the rice.

 We also decided to order the guacamole (SO WORTH IT!) with our chips and salsa.
 And they make it fresh to order, which means they toss out that cilantro! 😉